 Embroidered Dad Hats (Best Seller)

 The unstructured, low-profile dad hat with embroidered design is the single best-selling POD headwear product.
-Period.
-They're comfortable, gender-neutral, and the embroidered look screams "quality" even when it's print on demand.
+They're comfortable, gender-neutral, and the embroidered look signals quality even when it's print on demand.
+Companies like Otto Cap and Yupoong supply the blank hats most POD providers use.

-Mesh-back trucker hats with foam fronts carry that casual, outdoor vibe.
+Mesh-back trucker caps carry that casual, outdoor energy.
 They've seen a massive resurgence and perform particularly well in outdoor recreation, farming, and lifestyle niches.
+The foam front panel provides a larger embroidery area than dad hats.

-Best for: Bold graphic designs, vintage aesthetics, outdoor and lifestyle brands.
+Best for: Bold graphic designs, vintage aesthetics, outdoor brands.

 Snapback Caps